(Disclosure: Some of the links below may be affiliate links)

 - How risk-averse are you?

-Based on your responses, they will then generate a portfolio and they will invest your money in this portfolio.
+Based on your responses, they will generate a portfolio and invest your money in this portfolio.

-So, talking only about the strategies, they are both following a good passive strategy with ETFs.
+So, talking only about the strategies, they both follow an excellent passive approach with ETFs.

 Another difference is in the customization.
 Once you have answered the questions, you get your portfolio.
 With Selma, you cannot change your portfolio.
 With True Wealth, you can use an entirely different portfolio.
-For instance, if True Wealth proposes you invest in a portfolio with 80% in stocks, you can change it to 99% or to 60%.
+For instance, if True Wealth proposes you invest in a portfolio with 80% stocks, you can change it to 99% or 60%.
+And you could even change the international part of your portfolio.

 For experienced investors, customization is a great thing.
 But for beginner investors, it may not be great since they could change things without knowing what they are doing.